zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 [Msdiv 3] (#msdiv3) {#msdiv3 .ref .msdiv} (1-3)

 [APZ 3.1] (#apz3 .1) {#apz3 .1 .ref .apz} "Tangs everywhere
-The “Segment” of “Galabasith” is the craving function, the vision series, Classical series, the visceral series is the anological series.
-“Everywhere” is Institutions are available in all institutions.
-“Galabasith” is Galabasith, Vagerith, Existing Eye Figures flow, swirling, sounds from the spatula, odors from the nose Galabasith, Tongo Rasyos Galabasith, Body Touch Galabasith, MindfulnessDoctrine Galabasi vaginates, exists.
+The "Segment" of "Galabasith" is the craving function, the vision series, Classical series, the visceral series is the anological series.
+"Everywhere" is Institutions are available in all institutions.
+"Galabasith" is Galabasith, Vagerith, Existing Eye Figures flow, swirling, sounds from the spatula, odors from the nose Galabasith, Tongo Rasyos Galabasith, Body Touch Galabasith, MindfulnessDoctrine Galabasi vaginates, exists.
 Galabasith, wageth, prevail,